mcgsegur/Peg-Solitaire-HTML/README.md

 # Peg-Solitaire-HTML
-This is the implementation of the "peg solitaire" game in HTML+Javascript, with sound/music Hope everybody appreciate it.
+This is the implementation of the "peg solitaire" game in HTML+Javascript, with sound/music... all in one single file!
-Download files or....
+Hope everybody appreciates that.
-Play from web:
+Download file or....just play from the web:

  https://mcgsegur.github.io/Peg-Solitaire-HTML/